Thailand

 Thailand - Rural Thailand

-The Thaksin government announced that it aimed to eradicate poverty in Thailand in five years or something.
-I won't go into what I think of their reasons for doing this here but it is interesting that they are targeting people whose monthly income is less than Bt800.
+The Thaksin government announced that it aimed to eradicate poverty in Thailand in a time frame of five years or something.
+I found it interesting that they were targeting people whose monthly income was less than Bt800.
 Yes, there really are people in Thailand living on an incredibly small amount of money each month.
 Remembering things like this while in wealthy tourists areas of Thailand sometimes helps to put things in perspective.

 Village Life